StartSafe Recommendations for Personally Owned Windows, Macintosh, and Linux Computers (e.g. home and residence hall computers )

-Windows versions prior to Windows XP Service Pack 3 are no longer supported by Microsoft and are not safe to use as Microsoft no longer provides security updates for these vrsions.
-Unsupported versions include XP SP2, Windows 2000, and Windows ME/98/95/NT.
+Windows versions prior to Windows Vista are no longer supported by Microsoft and are not safe to use as Microsoft no longer provides security updates for these vrsions.
+Unsupported versions include XP, Windows 2000, and Windows ME/98/95/NT.
 These computers may be disconnected from the JMU network without warning.

 Microsoft Office versions prior to Office 2003 Service Pack 3 are no longer supported by Microsoft and are unsafe to use due to the absence of security updates.

 This step will fix defects in Windows software that allows criminals take control of our computers (including our privacy, our identity, our network, etc.).
 This step can be time consuming because there are so many security updates to install, particularly for older computers.
 A later StartSafe step will have you configure your computer so it keeps itself up to date automatically.

 You must repeat the process until you are told that no more critical updates are available.
 Doing it once may leave your system vulnerable.

 To update your Windows 7 or Windows Vista computer:

 Older Microsoft Windows operating systems ( XP, 2000, 95, 98, ME, NT ) are no longer supported by Microsoft.
 As a result, security updates are no longer provided for these versions and they are not safe to use on a network.